godaddy/gasket/docs/upgrade-to-7.md

 + export default withLocaleFileRequired('/locales/extra')(Component);
 ```

+The new `intlManager` pattern enables locale files
+to be bundled as Webpack chunks.
+As such, it is no longer necessary to store these under the public directory of
+a Next.js or serve then with an Express endpoint.
+The locale files can exist anywhere, though a top-level `/locales` directory is
+recommended as a convention.

-See [@gasket/react-intl] for more details and other changes.
+See [@godaddy/gasket-plugin-intl] for more details and other changes.

 ## Update Redux Store to Use gasketData